webplatform/docs/css/properties/animation-play-state/index.md

 }
 }}{{Single Example
 |Language=CSS
-|Description=A mobile interface featuring a keyframe-animated pulsing icon.
-When the application enters an interruption mode that presents another panel to the screen, the icon is paused to indicate it's inactive.
+|Description=A mobile-like interface featuring a keyframe-animated pulsing icon.
+When the application enters an interruption mode, the icon is paused and the page presents another panel to indicate that the animation is inactive.
 |Code=div.selected {
     animation: pulse 0.5s infinite alternate running;
 }